-A classroom kit is a box set that contains one of each physical item needed to execute Trackers of Truth in a classroom.
-Three kits (Startup/Part 1, Part 2, and Part 3) are needed to teach the 40 Old Testament lessons of the program.
+A Classroom Kit is a box set that contains one of each physical item needed to execute Trackers in a classroom.
+Three kits (Startup/Part 1, Part 2, and Part 3) are needed to teach each 40-lesson year (nine kits total for the three-year curriculum).
 You will want to order one kit for every teaching classroom in your ministry.

 A kit contains:

 Prefer digital?
 No problem!
 The full spectrum of curriculum materials, including the Leader Guides, Teaching Posters, Student Activity Pages, Take Home Cards, and Challenge Posters are also available online with paid access to the Fully Digital Experience.

 The Leader Guide contains scripted teaching for both large group and classroom leaders.
 This allows newer Christians and newer volunteers to deliver important messages with little room for error while giving experienced teachers a simple outline on which to build.

 Each DVD set contains a three- to five-minute animated video per week.
 In the videos, the characters tee up the Bible story that will be discussed in the lesson.